zimeon/trilpy/README_secret.md

 ## Related work

   * https://w3c.github.io/ldp-testsuite/ - LDP Test Suite
-  * https://github.com/fcrepo4-labs/Fedora-API-Test-Suite - Fedora API Test Suite that exercises the requirements in the Fedora API Specification indicating the degree of a server’s compliance with the specification.
+  * https://github.com/fcrepo4-labs/Fedora-API-Test-Suite - Fedora API Test Suite that exercises the requirements in the Fedora API Specification indicating the degree of a server’s compliance with the specification, and see https://wiki.duraspace.org/display/FF/Test+Compatibility+Suite+Verification for analysis of tests with links into code sections.
   * https://github.com/rotated8/fedora-spec-testing - Test suite for Fedora5 implementation.
 Assumes a number of implementation specific behaviors (like assumption of `Content-Type` for POST so it is not specified in request, removal of assumed `fcr:tombstone` resources).
   * https://github.com/scossu/lakesuperior - @scosso's Python implementation of the Fedora4 API